 Danish winter sucks.
 It’s cold, dark, windy, and far too long.
-But on the weekends when it’s just the two of us, it’s actually quite a cosy time.
-One of my favorite things to do is to leave Robert in bed while I slip into the kitchen to bake homemade muffins, and this easy blueberry muffin recipe is the one I use most often.
+But on the weekends when I don’t have to go anywhere, it’s actually quite a cosy time.
+One of my favorite things to do on Saturday mornings is to listen to vinyl, and bake homemade muffins—this easy blueberry muffin recipe is the one I use most often.

 I’ve been using this recipe for years because it’s easy… just 8 ingredients and no sifting, creaming, or complicated weighing.
-30 minutes later, I’m serving Robert warm delicious homemade muffins in bed :)
+30 minutes later, I’m eating warm, delicious homemade muffins!

 1 1/2 cups flour